 While college rankings or suggestions from college-aged friends can be a good start, there are many drawbacks to this approach that can lead to an unsuccessful admissions process.
 Below you'll read about the common mistakes people make when putting together a college list.

-Students are automatically paired with their own college counselor, someone who will guide them through the entire college process.
-This is because there are many different factors in determining whether or not a school will be a “good fit”.
+Students can find schools across the U.S. based on "fit."
 Some of these factors include academics, selectivity, cost, student resources, program offerings, and personal preference — such as location and student body size.
 Once a student understands the different factors and what’s important to them, it’s time to hone in on the specifics and create an ideal list of safety, target, and reach schools.
 You can put together your perfect school list for free with our school list builder.

 "At the start of the admissions process, I was applying to 17 colleges.
 But, CollegeVine helped me understand where I would really like to spend the next 4 years.
 I am grateful for the opportunity and I'm very excited for the next chapter of my life!"